Stabilizing the unstable output of persistent homology computations

-Partial inspiration for the main idea of our work (when faced with an instability caused by a near-interchange of values, perturb the values many times and take some sort of average) comes from the trembling-hand equilibrium solution \cite{munch2015probabilistic} to the non-uniqueness problem for Frechet means of persistence diagrams.
+Partial inspiration for the main idea of our work (when faced with an instability caused by a near-interchange of values, perturb the values many times and take some sort of average) comes from the trembling-hand equilibrium solution \cite{munch2015probabilistic} to the non-uniqueness problem for Fr\'echet means of persistence diagrams.
 Our approach should also be compared with the topological reconstruction results of Niyogi, Smale and Weinberger~\cite{nsw2}.

-Several recent papers have advocated principled approaches for extracting features from PDs, including persistence landscapes \cite{Bubenik2015landscapes}, the stable multi-scale kernel~\cite{Reininghaus2015kernel}, intensity functionals \cite{Chen2015intensity}, persistence images~\cite{Adams:2017}, the stable topological signature~\cite{Carriere2015signatures}, and the cover-tree entropy reduction~\cite{Smith:2017}.
+Several recent papers have advocated principled approaches for extracting features from persistence diagrams, including persistence landscapes \cite{Bubenik2015landscapes}, the stable multi-scale kernel~\cite{Reininghaus2015kernel}, intensity functionals \cite{Chen2015intensity}, persistence images~\cite{Adams:2017}, the stable topological signature~\cite{Carriere2015signatures}, and the cover-tree entropy reduction~\cite{Smith:2017}.
 Our result complements these ideas: once one identifies some specific parts of the persistence diagram as having good classification power, one can then attempt to locate, in a robust way, the portions of the domain responsible for these parts.
 Other papers (e.g. \cite{Chazal2011measure,bckl:nonparametric,adams:2011}) have developed sophisticated schemes for data-cleaning before persistent homology computation.
 These techniques are generally fragile to certain initial parameter choices, such as the $m_0$ parameter in \cite{Chazal2011measure}.
 Again, we provide a complementary role: any of these schemes can be run many times for several perturbations of an initial parameter choice, and the output can then be taken with confidence.

 Dey and Wenger~\cite{DeyWenger:2007} have shown that the critical points of interval persistent homology are stable in the sense that they remain within some path-connected component.

-Finally, Zomorodian and Carlsson~\cite{Zomorodian2008localizing} use Mayer-Vietoris as inspiration in their technique for localizing (relative to a cover) homology classes within a given simplicial complex.
+Zomorodian and Carlsson~\cite{Zomorodian2008localizing} use Mayer-Vietoris as inspiration in their technique for localizing (relative to a cover) homology classes within a given simplicial complex.
 However, this works only for a fixed simplicial complex, not a simplicial complex endowed with a filtration, and the results are certainly fragile to changes in this fixed complex.

 Weinberger~\cite{Weinberger:2014} considers the sample complexity of some basic problems of topological inference.
 Specifically, he estimates the number of sample points necessary to determine the dimension, topological type, and to detect singularities for certain spaces.